 2. For instance, Cone 05 is a much lower temperature than Cone 5 for instance.
 If you fire Cone 05 clay to Cone 5 you could cause a serious overfiring of the material which could melt in your kiln and cause severe damage to the kiln interior.

-3. See the Orton cone chart.
+3. See the Orton cone chart. (hotkilns.com/orton-conechart)

 USE THE PROPER THERMOCOUPLE